DiogoFerreira7/GPT3/README.md

 The original paper has quite conservative parameters especially warm up and learning rate that you can play around with

+By default torch.compile is on, I have it turned off since I am using Pytorch 3.12 which is not currently supported, but I would highly recommend using a supported version
+RuntimeError: Dynamo is not supported on Python 3.12+

 #### Evaluating